alan-turing-institute/sqlsynthgen/docs/source/quickstart.rst

       validate-config       Validate the format of a config file. version               Display version information.

-sqlsynthgen is designed to be run connected to either the private source database or the more public destination database.
+datafaker is designed to be run connected to either the private source database or the more public destination database.
 It never needs to be connected to both.
-So you can install sqlsynthgen on a machine with access to the private source database that will do the reading, and again on another machine that will do the creation.
+So you can install datafaker on a machine with access to the private source database that will do the reading, and again on another machine that will do the creation.

 In this guide we will walk through configuring column generators.
 We will not discuss stories here.